automl/neps/docs/analyse.md

     # Epochs to train the model, can be parameterized as fidelity
     max_epochs = 2

-    # Load the MNIST dataset for training, validation, and testing.
+    # Load the MNIST dataset for training.
     train_loader, _ = MNIST(batch_size=config["batch_size"])

     # Define the optimizer, criterion, and a scheduler for the learning rate